PalmSHIELD | 150 MPH Wind-Compliant Screening

 If you require site-specific engineered drawings stamped by an engineer licensed in your jurisdiction, please notify PalmSHIELD.
 We’ll collaborate with engineers local to your area to achieve these drawings.
 Engineered stamped drawings are not included in our proposals unless specifically requested.

-If you want architectural screening to help protect site amenities from high-speed wind threats, contact our sales team today!
+If you want architectural screen fencing and wall to help protect site amenities from high-speed wind threats, contact our sales team today!